fratellou/Tasks_for_structures/README.md

 # Tasks_for_structures

-The full implementation of the structures is located in the NoSQL-database repository.
+The full implementation of the structures is located in the NoSQL-database repository https://github.com/fratellou/NoSQL-database.

 ## Contents